Are Pekin Ducks Good Layers?

 Like other duck species, Pekin ducks require high-quality foods to maintain their egg production.
 Make sure the duck feed is fresh to stop your Pekin ducks from getting bacteria that can make the ducks ill in the long run.

 Consider feeding your ducks with high-quality feed, especially when they are below three weeks old.
 Add the amount of feed you give to your ducks when they reach the egg-laying stage.
-Ideally, provide the ducks with at least 35 lbs. of quality feed daily.
+Ideally, provide the ducks with at least 6-7 ounces of quality feed daily.

 Moderate the amount of feed you provide to your ducks to avoid an instance where the ducks will become overweight.
 Overweight Pekin duck hens don’t usually lay eggs frequently.
 The best way to know whether you are overfeeding your ducks is by checking whether the ducks have finished up all the food you provide to them.